tonder0812/gogoanime/README.md

   - **cookies_location** the path directly to the cookie file of the corresponding browser.
 If not set the code uses the default location for the browser
 - **new.txt** a text file used to add new anime to the watching list safely if the program is running (one file per line in the format `<anime-id> |` or `<anime-id> | <anime-name>`)
 - **quit.txt** if this file has any content inside the program will finish any download it is doing and close (only works if running in continuous mode)
-- **watching.txt** a text file containing the currently queued anime, which episodes have already been downloaded separated only by a `,` and if provided a name for the anime if omited the name present in the anime page will be used.
-The anime are listed one per line in one of the formats:
+- **watching.txt** a text file containing the currently queued anime, which episodes have already been downloaded separated only by a `,` and, if provided, a name for the anime, if omited the name present in the anime page will be used.
+The anime are listed one per line in one of the following formats:
   - `<anime-id>`
   - `<anime-id> <list of episodes>`
   - `<anime-id> | <anime-name>`